KittyMcDonagh/kmcd-issue-tracking-project/README.md

    - See the number of **other** individual Clients who have flagged ('thumbed up') the Issue (in the flagged column)
    - Select to see the details of a particular Issue
    - Select to see the comments on a particular Issue

-   - See the id, input date, Client Code, Assigned User, Software Component, Feature Summary
-   - See the Status, Price, Total Paid so far
-   - See the number of individual Clients who have paid for the Feature (in the flagged column)
-   - Select to see the details of a particular Feature
-   - Select to see the comments on a particular Feature

 7. **Client-side** users may filter the Issues List by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only